Legionary: Training and discipline

 When first enlisted, a fresh Roman recruit (tiro) was not given real weapons to train with.
 Instead, he was given wooden swords and shields designed to be twice the weight of their counterparts in battle.
 This allowed the recruit to develop strength as he trained with these wooden weapons.
 Alongside battle training, the recruit was also taught other necessary skills such as swimming and setting up camp.
 Most of all, however, the recruit was taught discipline, and was drilled twice a day during his training period.
-After this period, which could last up to six months, the recruit would become a milite and sent to his respective legion.
+After this period, which could last up to six months, the recruit would become a milis and sent to his respective legion.

 The Roman soldier underwent especially rigorous training throughout his military career; discipline was the base of the army's success, and the soldiers were relentlessly and constantly trained with weapons and especially with drill—forced marches with full load and in tight formation were frequent.
 As discipline was important, infractions were heavily punished by the centurions.
 Punishments could range from being obliged to spend the night outside the protective security of a fortified camp, through being beaten with clubs (fustuarium—a common punishment for 'slowpokes' during long marches), to the stoning of individuals or unit executions involving decimation.
 However, honors, rewards, and promotions were frequently awarded to legionaries who distinguished themselves in battle or through exemplary service.

 One of the goals for strong disciplinary training was to expel fear from a Roman soldier.
 Fear, and the panic that often follows, is a devastating force to an army on the battlefield.
 The Romans aimed to remove fear through strict physical and mental training.
 However, a different fear was used to motivate a soldier in spite of the fear of battle; that was the fear of harsh punishment by their commanding officers.
 In the words of Josephus "they are moreover hardened for war by fear; for their laws inflict capital punishments, not only for soldiers running away from the ranks, but for slothfulness and inactivity".